11 Minute Read

 Forks of lightning darted across the sky and struck the earth a little too close for comfort.
 The strikes were going off in 360 degrees around where we were, and I was quite concerned about the tents up by the ridge, as this is the prime area for lightning strikes to earth.

 The rain came pouring down and the lightning was getting really close now so we headed back up to find Andrej and our tent.
 He drove us the few metres to our canvas home and we bundled in to escape the rain.
 “Okay boys, breakfast at 7am” and with that Andrej departed to his own tent.

 We sat in the awning drinking vodka and cherry juice watching the light show and the crater down below.
 As the rain eased and the thunder grew fainter we noticed orange silhouettes above the crater flying in formation.
 We decided the only sensible thing was to go back down there for a closer inspection.

 Is it a bird, is it a plane?

-The sound and sight of these creatures diving and swooping above the crater was awe inspiring; their underbellies glowing like hot sparks from a fire.
+The sound and sight of these creatures diving and swooping above the crater was awe-inspiring; their underbelly glowing like hot sparks from a fire.
 We watched this spectacle for a while before heading back up to the tents to get some well-earned rest.

 Practicalities at Darvaza Gas Crater: